-When you began your business I’m sure the back of your mind you were wondering if and when you would need startup or expansion capital for it. as you progressed and became more operational this subconscious thought probably came into reality really quickly.
+When you began your business I’m sure the back of your mind you were wondering if and when you would need startup or expansion capital for it.
+As you progressed and became more operational this subconscious thought probably came into reality really quickly.
 Now that’s time to start considering where to find business capital for a start-up company, we thought we would provide a few options and compare them to each other for you.
-Tradelines for sale can help, but you should know the information that follows, first.
+Authorized User tradelines can help your credit score, but you should know the information that follows, first.

 In terms of traditional or conventional bank loans, they don’t really exist.
 Yes, they suggest they offer them if you walked into a bank and asked, but the likelihood of you obtaining a conventional business loan is next to 0%.
-In addition, bank loans for business funding is generally a bad idea because you begin repayment upon closing of the loan. your interest begins immediately, even before you made a purchase with the borrowed funds.
+In addition, bank loans for business funding are generally a bad idea because you begin repayment upon closing the loan.
+Your interest begins immediately, even before you made a purchase with the borrowed funds.
 For these reasons, it is a good idea to look for funding that is more flexible.
 Finally, bank loans typically require collateral.
 This means that you are putting your business, house, or car at risk when there are other options for funding.

 Hard money, the process through which you borrow money from an individual, is certainly more flexible than a traditional or conventional bank loan.
-However, with hard money, you will pay extremely high-interest rates.
-In addition to high-interest rates will also have to pay points, which is essentially a payment to the individual lender which does not go towards principal; in other words, you’re already starting off in the red.
-Lastly, and although hard money is more flexible than a conventional business loan, the terms are usually much shorter in nature and are accompanied with a balloon payment; that is, the entire loan will become due usually within 36 months as opposed to a conventional loan which you can amortize over 20 years.
-The bottom line, hard money is less desirable than a conventional business loan.
+However, with hard money, you will pay extremely high interest rates.
+In addition to high interest rates, you will also have to pay points.
+Points are essentially a payment to the individual lender which does not go towards the principal.
+In other words, you’re already starting off in the red.
+Lastly, although high in flexibility, the terms for hard money are usually shorter and are accompanied by a balloon payment.
+That is, the entire loan will become due usually within 36 months.
+This is as opposed to a conventional loan which you can amortize over 20 years.
+The bottom line, hard money is even less desirable than a conventional business loan.

 Discussing investor relationships in terms of business funding is like discussing cars in general when discussing purchasing a new vehicle.
-Some are good, some are bad, you need, or what you don’t need, etc. depending on the investor in the terms, taking on an investor may be a good idea.
+Some are good and some are bad.
+In some circumstances, taking on an investor may be a good idea.
 However, as the investor becomes more experienced and prepared to invest, they usually require a larger share of the company that you would be comfortable giving up.
 Therefore an investor strategy in terms of developing business funding may or may not be a good idea.
 It’s completely circumstantial.

 Unsecured Business Line of Credit (UBLOC)